Euphrates softshell turtle: History

 The Euphrates softshell turtle became known to western science when the French naturalist Guillaume-Antoine Olivier shot a specimen while crossing the Euphrates near Anah in June 1797.
 The local residents told him that the meat of this animal was not good to eat, but its fat was considered an excellent medication for a variety of skin diseases.
 Olivier named the species Testudo rafcht, because, as he said "the Arabs called it rafcht".

 Olivier's book did not explain what the name meant in Arabic; however a number of modern Arabic web pages say that the turtle is known locally as al-rafš (الرفش), which is translated in standard dictionaries as "the spade" or "the shovel", and perhaps refers to the shape of the creature's carapace.
 Olivier passed the information about the creature to François Marie Daudin, who described it in his Histoire des reptiles (1801).

 Later naturalists apparently often misread Olivier's rafcht as rafeht.
 The name Rafetus euphraticus, and the genus Rafetus itself, were proposed by John Edward Gray in 1864, who mentions in his work that the species had been variously known as Trionyx euphraticus, Testudo euphraticus, Trionyx rafeht, Tyrse rafeht, or Testudo rafeht.

-Appearance
+Description

 This freshwater turtle can weigh up to 20 kg, and it has a smooth leathery shell that can reach up to 68 cm in length.
 The sexes are apparently alike in size and general appearance.
 The upperparts are typically dull olive in colour, sometimes with an indistinct spotted pattern, especially on the head.
 There are some minor variations in the colour pattern, and rarely individuals may be dark brown or even black above.